bangank36/spriral-learning/today-i-learn.md

 - When up project name in firebaserc, the test url will be updated accordingly *facepalm*
 - Shopify `order` in liquid expect .id is a number
 - Use env variable to check wether firebase is on server or emulator https://stackoverflow.com/a/60963496

+## 25-02-2023
+- `⬢  functions: Failed to load function definition from source: FirebaseError: Failed to load environment variables from .env.` can't know that env variables should not be started with FIREBASE_ *facepalm*